WHAT WE DO

 Her work at WIPO also involved working with 187 Member States to agree on an international legal instrument to protect and promote Traditional Knowledge, Traditional Cultural Expressions and Genetic Resources.
 Konji sits on the Board of Medicines for Malaria Venture (MMV), a non-profit Research and Development Public-Private Partnership for new Malaria medicines.

-Zoleka Lisa is the SAB Corporate Affairs Director.
+Zoleka Lisa is the SAB Vice President of Corporate Affairs South Africa.
 She joined SAB in 2014, where her portfolio has been to lead special programmes that support the achievement of Procurement’s business objectives on a global and regional level, including driving continuous improvement, sustainability, intra/entrepreneurship and transformation for the Africa Zone.

 Prior to joining SAB / ABI, Zoleka was a Senior Manager in the Accenture Strategy division where she consulted across the consumer goods, retail and energy sectors as well as a few of the SOE’s, primarily responsible for leading projects requiring strategy development, cost optimisation, business model definition, journey management and procurement transformation.